pret/pokecrystal/docs/bugs_and_glitches.md

 ## Two tiles in the `port` tileset are drawn incorrectly

-This is a mistake with the top-left and top-right warp carpet tiles in [gfx/tilesets/port.png](/gfx/tilesets/port.png):
+This is a mistake with the left-hand warp carpet corner tiles in [gfx/tilesets/port.png](/gfx/tilesets/port.png):

 ![image](https://i.imgur.com/6SJuORN.png)